Newton's method for nonlinear mappings into vector bundles: Abstract

 \section{Abstract}

 We consider Newton's method for finding zeros of mappings from a manifold $\X$ into a vector bundle $\E$.
 In this setting a connection on $\E$ is required to render the Newton equation well defined, and a retraction on $\X$ is needed to compute a Newton update.
 We discuss local convergence in terms of suitable differentiability concepts, using a Banach space variant of a Riemannian distance.
 We also carry over an affine covariant damping strategy to our setting.
-Finally, we discuss two simple applications of our approach, namely, finding fixed points of vector fields and stationary points of functionals.
+Finally, we will illustrate our results by applying them to generalized non-symmetric eigenvalue problems and providing a numerical example.

 \paragraph{Keywords:} Newton's method, Banach manifolds, vector bundles \paragraph{AMS MSC2020:} 53-08, 58C15, 46T05, 49M15